Diacylglycerols

 In insects, although lipids are stored in the form of triacylglycerols in fat bodies, they are transported in haemolymph (the insect equivalent of plasma) in the form of sn‑1,2‑diacylglycerols bound to the lipoprotein lipophorin to those tissues where they are required for synthesis of membrane phospholipids and as a source of energy (see our web page on lipoproteins).

 Diacylglycerol kinases: sn-1,2-Diacylglycerols serve as precursors for the biosynthesis of phosphatidic acid via the action of diacylglycerol kinases with ATP as the phosphate donor (as illustrated in Figure 2 above).
-This is in turn an intermediate in the biosynthesis of other glycerolipids and has signalling functions of its own.
+This is in turn an intermediate in the biosynthesis of other glycerolipids as well as being a signalling mediator.
 In mammals, there is a family of at least ten diacylglycerol kinase isoenzymes (in five subfamilies), which are structurally related to the sphingosine kinase, and each of which may have slightly different properties and functions; all contain a shared lipid kinase catalytic domain.
 They may be segregated in distinct cellular organelles and activated by different means, and while some are cytosolic, some are associated with membranes, and others are located within the nucleus.
 Diacylglycerol kinases can contribute to cellular asymmetry and control the polarity of cells by regulating the gradients in diacylglycerol and phosphatidic acid concentrations.
-They have a negative effect on signalling by diacylglycerols by reducing their concentrations in cells, but they can generate phosphatidic acid specifically for its alternative signalling functions.
+They have a negative effect on signalling by diacylglycerols by reducing their concentrations in cells, but they can generate phosphatidic acid for signalling purposes.

 Diacylglycerol kinase kappa (DGKκ) has been termed a master regulator that controls the switch between the diacylglycerol and phosphatidic acid signalling pathways.
 In the brain, different isoenzymes are expressed in different types of neurons, but a deficiency of DGKκ in neurons is a critical factor in Fragile X syndrome, a common cause of inherited mental retardation and autism.
 A further isoform of the enzyme DGKζ controls diacylglycerol metabolism at the immunological synapse, where it interacts with PKCα.
 The expression of DGKα and DGKζ isoforms is increased in T cells in comparison with other cell types.